-In order to plan your language properly, you require a certain amount of time.
-You will, for example, need to determine what you are going to say (which message do you want to convey), how your story is built up and what your sentence structure looks like.
+In order to express a message properly, you require a certain amount of time.
+You will, for example, need to determine what you are going to say.
+Or how to build up your story and what your sentence structure looks like.
 In other words, language planning is an important part in communication.
 This is especially true in case of fluency disorders in general, and more specific in cluttering.